scattering-ai/MLDrop/README.md

 ## How does MLDrop work
 - Your model is converted to [TorchScript](https://pytorch.org/docs/stable/jit.html) and deployed for serving behind the scenes.
 - The platform scales on demand as needed.
-- Serving is performed using our hand-tuned inference server specifically optimized for TorchScript.
+- Serving is performed using our own inference server optimized for TorchScript.

 ## Installation
 1) Install mldrop_client module: